Overbryd/bundler-issue-4697/README.md

     # build the provided Dockerfile
     $ docker build -t bundler-issue-4697 .

-    # enter a bash console in the Dockerfile
+    # enter a bash console of the image
     $ docker run -ti bundler-issue-4697

     # now within the docker image